 Fig. 1.
-Scene containing a sizable crowd with inhomogeneous dynamics, due to pedestrian motion in different directions.
+Scenes containing a sizable crowd with inhomogeneous dynamics due to pedestrian motion in different directions.

-One important aspect of regression-based counting is the choice of regression function used to map segment features into crowd counts.
-One possibility is to rely on classical regression methods, such as linear, or piece-wise linear, regression and least squares fits [18].
-These methods are not very robust to outliers and non-linearities, and are prone to overfitting when the feature space is high-dimensional or there is little training data.
+One important aspect of regression-based counting is the choice of the regression function used to map segment features into crowd counts.
+One possibility is to rely on classical regression methods, such as linear or piecewise linear, regression, and least squares fits [18].
+These methods are not very robust to outliers and nonlinearities and are prone to overfitting when the feature space is high-dimensional or when there are little training data.
 In these cases, better performance can usually be obtained with more recent methods, such as Gaussian process regression (GPR) [19].
-GPR has several advantages, including adaptation to non-linearities with kernel functions, robust selection of kernel hyperparameters via maximization of marginal likelihoods (namely type-II maximum likelihood), and a Bayesian formalism for inference that enables better generalization from small training sets.
-The main limitation of GPR-based counting is, however, that it relies on a continuous real-valued function to map visual features into discrete counts.
+GPR has several advantages, including adaptation to nonlinearities with kernel functions, robust selection of kernel hyperparameters via maximization of marginal likelihoods (namely type-II maximum likelihood), and a Bayesian formalism for inference that enables better generalization from small training sets.
+However, the main limitation of GPR-based counting is that it relies on a continuous real-valued function to map visual features into discrete counts.
 This reduces the effectiveness of Bayesian inference.
-For example, the predictive distribution does not assign zero probability to non-integer, or even negative, counts.
-In result, there is a need for sub-optimal post-processing operations, such as quantization and truncation.
-Furthermore, continuous crowd estimates increase the complexity of subsequent statistical inference, e.g. graphical models that identify dependencies between counts measured at different nodes of a camera network.
+For example, the predictive distribution does not assign zero probability to noninteger, or even negative, counts.
+In result, there is a need for suboptimal postprocessing operations, such as quantization and truncation.
+Furthermore, continuous crowd estimates increase the complexity of subsequent statistical inference, e.g., graphical models that identify dependence between counts measured at different nodes of a camera network.
 Since this type of inference is much simpler for discrete variables, the continuous representation that underlies GPR adds undue complexity.

-A standard method for learning mappings into the set of non-negative integers is Poisson regression [20], which models the output variable as a Poisson distribution with a log-arrival rate that is a linear function of the input feature vector.
+A standard method for learning mappings into the set of nonnegative integers is Poisson regression [20], which models the output variable as a Poisson distribution with a log-arrival rate that is a linear function of the input feature vector.
 To obtain a Bayesian model, a popular extension of Poisson regression is to adopt a hierarchical model, where the log-arrival rate is modeled with a GP prior [21]-[23].
-However, due to of the lack of conjugacy between the Poisson and the GP, exact inference is analytically intractable.
-Existing models [21]-[23] rely on Markov-chain Monte Carlo (MCMC) methods, which limits these hierarchical models to small datasets.
-In this work, we take a different approach, and directly analyze Poisson regression from a Bayesian perspective, by imposing a Gaussian prior on the weights of the linear log-arrival rate [24].
+However, due to the lack of conjugacy between the Poisson and the GP, exact inference is analytically intractable.
+Existing models [21]-[23] rely on Markovchain Monte Carlo (MCMC) methods, which limit these hierarchical models to small data sets.
+In this paper, we take a different approach and directly analyze Poisson regression from a Bayesian perspective, by imposing a Gaussian prior on the weights of the linear log-arrival rate [24].
 We denote this model as Bayesian Poisson regression (BPR).
 While exact inference is still intractable, it is shown that effective closed-form approximations can be derived.
 This leads to a regression algorithm that is much more efficient than those previously available [21]-[23].